 - 1. ANSA executable, typically named ansa.sh.
 Do not use an alias. - 2.
 ANSA Design parameter file, typically with the extension .txt or .dat.
 This file is generated using ANSA and LS-OPT will read the ANSA design parameter names and values from this file.
 Parameters defined in the parameter file will become constants with the same name and value in LS-OPT.
 The user can change them to be design variables instead of constants in the variable panel of the GUI.
 If LS-OPT already has a design variable with the same name then this variable will be used to drive the value of the ANSA parameter. - 3.
 ANSA binary database, typically with the extension .ansa. - 4.
 LS-DYNA executable. - 5.
 LS-DYNA input file.
 ANSA automatically produces a LS-DYNA keyword file called ansaout.
 This file will therefore automatically appear as the LS-DYNA input file in the GUI.
-However this file can also be used as an appended file or include file (specified under INCLUDE).
+However this file can also be used as an appended file or include file (specified under \INCLUDE).
 In this case an input file name has to be specified for LS-DYNA.

 '''

 $

-DEFINITION OF SOLVER "1"
+$ DEFINITION OF SOLVER "1"

 $ Solver "1" uses ANSA

 solver dyna '1'

+$

 prepro ANSA

 prepro command "/home/jane/bin/ansa.sh"

 prepro input file "model.txt"

 propro database file "model.ansa"

+$

 solver command "lsdyna"

 solver input file "ansaout"

+$

 '''

-10.3.4.
+10.4.5.
 AutoDV

 The geometric preprocessor AutoDV can be interfaced with LS-OPT which allows shape variables to be specified.
-The identifier in the prepro section for the use of AutoDV is templex (the name of an auxiliary product: Templex13).
+The identifier in the prepro section for the use of AutoDV is templex (the name of an auxiliary product: Templex).
 The use of AutoDV requires several input files to be available.

 - 1. Input deck: At the top, the variables are defined as DVAR1, DVAR2, etc. along with their current values.
 The default name is input.tpl.
 This file is specified as the prepro input file. - 2.
 Control nodes file: This is a nodal template file used by Templex to produce the nodal output file using the current values of the variables.
 This file is specified using the prepro controlnodes command.
-The default name is nodes.tpl.
+The default name is nodes.tpl. - 3.
+A coefficient file that contains original coordinates and motion vectors specified in two columns must be available.
+The command used is prepro coefficient file and the default file name is nodes. shp. - 4.
+Templex produces a nodal output file that is specified under the solver append file command.
+The default name is nodes, include.